Clean code part 1

-- No separation from UX and business model (someone is not agree)
+- No separation from UX and business model (someone does not agree)

 - Procedural code, especially if you have a long list of instructions

 - Long functions.
-Even if it seems diffcult, try to split functions.
+Even if it seems difficult, try to split functions.
 Use more classes, wrappers but try to keep functions as short and simple as possible.

 - It contains the famous code smells.

-- Too many dependencies: try to eliminate dependecies because they can become hard to understand.
-Handle code and objects with dependecies is more diffucult than handle simple and indipendent classes
+- Too many dependencies: try to eliminate dependencies because they can become hard to understand.
+Handle code and objects with dependencies is more difficult than handle simple and independent classes

-Trying to think when and why an user will use my software...
+Trying to think when and why a user will use my software...
 I want to write software for a specific utility only.
 Forget the database, forget configurations, patterns, programming languages...
-The only thing I need is make a web page of a software fast, small and user-friendly for the use himself.
+The only thing I need is to make a web page of software fast, small and user-friendly for the user himself.
 This will allow you to isolate the problem solution and think only about every single use case.
 You'll discover you can avoid many operations, reduce your code and optimize your software in many different ways.

 Some citations of my favorite experts: